Stat Trek

 • The number of degrees of freedom is equal to 13.
 (In situations like this, the number of degrees of freedom is equal to number of observations minus 1.
 Hence, the number of degrees of freedom is equal to 14 - 1 or 13.)

-Now, we are ready to use the T Distribution Calculator.
-Since we have already computed the t statistic, we select "t score" from the drop-down box.
+Now, we are ready to use the T Distribution Calculator .
+Since we have already computed the t statistic, we select "t-score" from the Statistic dropdown box; and "P(T ≤ t)", from the Probability dropdown box.
 Then, we enter the t statistic (-0.4276) and the degrees of freedom (13) into the calculator, and hit the Calculate button.
-The calculator reports that the cumulative probability is 0.338.
+The calculator reports that the cumulative probability is about 0.338.

 Therefore, there is a 33.8% chance that the average breaking strength for the customer's chains will be no more than 19,800 pounds.